Copyright © 2007, 2008 Brian McCamish, All Rights Reserved

 I was surprised to find that even with the massive size of the Land Cruiser and my removed of 3 of its seats, I still didn't have

-enough room for all of our gear on an extended trip, so I later had to add a roof rack, but these interior modifications have
+enough room for all of our gear on an extended trip, so creative ways of storing gear were needed.
+This involved numerous

 Communication, Navigation and other front Cab Accessories